kenvb/badusb/docs/03duckify.md

 ![Duckify your script](../images/duckify.png)

 Generate Arduino code using the online tool and upload this to your Arduino.
 Pay attention to the language settings on the bottom left corner.

+No doubt, Spacehuhn was inspired to use a similar name to [the project](https://github.com/hak5/usbrubberducky-payloads) that made "Bad USB's" infamous: the rubberducky